Header Logo Recover

 Cleaning and sanitizing your household after an emergency is important to help prevent the spread of illness and disease.

-Clean and sanitize surfaces in a four-step process:
+Clean and sanitize floors, sinks, hard plastic toys, and tools in a four-step process:

 • Wash with soap and hot, clean water.